Can You Mix Creatine With Protein Powder?

 Does mixing creatine with protein powder reduce its effectiveness?

-No, mixing creatine with protein powder does not reduce their effectiveness.
-Both supplements function independently, and consuming them together can even enhance their benefits.
+No, combining protein powder with creatine does not lessen their potency.
+Both supplements work on their own, and taken together they can even improve their advantages.

 Can I mix creatine and protein powder ahead of time?